ShafSpecs/sw-example/app/worker/README.md

 - `loader.ts` - Module for loading service worker.
 This is the entry point for the service worker (to be used in `entry.client`)
 - `routing.ts` - Module for routing requests to the appropriate `Strategy`
 - `strategy.ts` - Module for defining `Strategy` for handling requests --- heavily inspired by Workbox
-- `types.ts` - COmplete typings of this module.
+- `types.ts` - Complete typings of this module.

 ### Exploring more features